- Mar 23, 2017

 Most of us are running software in virtual data center environments.

-But, virtualization can make licensing very complicated.
-This is especially true for IBM server software.
+But virtualization can make licensing feel complicated for IBM server software.
 One of the most common IBM license types is Processor Value Unit (PVU), where the number of entitlements you need is based on the server's processor type and number of cores.
-To make IBM licensing even more complicated, you have the choice between full and sub-capacity licensing.
+In IBM licensing, you have the choice between full and sub-capacity licensing.